ClimbsRocks/empythy/docs/index.rst

   text_list = [
     "I effing love pho.",
     "Ummm, can you add some exclamation points to the end of that previous one??"
-    "I love hiding lovely cards in your backpack to surprise you throughout the day."
+    "I hate that soggy moment when you realize that bungee cording 8 pho containers to the outside of your backpack is not, in fact, an effective way to carry noodle soup."
   ]

   sentiment_classifier.predict(text_list)
-  # returns ['positive', 'neutral', 'positive']
+  # returns ['positive', 'neutral', 'negative']

 Basic API Documentation
 =========================